 Australia’s 5% reduction below 2000 by 2020 pledge

-Based on projections of emissions from the ARD sector, we calculate that the Annex A emissions resulting from this 5% reduction target would be 524 MtCO2e - 26% above 1990 levels.
-Projections of deforestation emissions by the Climate Change Authority (CCA) and the Australian Government are higher than those in the independent CAT assessment.
+Australia’s Copenhagen pledge is to reduce emissions by 5% below 2000 emissions by 2020.
+The Australian government has stated: “in defining its targets for 2020, Australia considered that these targets refer to its net emissions from the sector and source categories included in Annex A to the Kyoto Protocol as well as from afforestation, reforestation and deforestation activities, for the base year (2000) and 2020” (UNFCCC, 2014 and DCCEE, 2012).Based on projections of emissions from the ARD sector (UNFCCC, 2014), we calculate that the Annex A emissions resulting from this 5% reduction target would be 524 MtCO2e or 26% above 1990 levels.
+Projections of deforestation emissions by the Climate Change Authority (CCA, 2014) and the Australian Government are higher than those in the independent CAT assessment.
 If net ARD emissions in 2020 were higher, Annex A emissions would need to be lower in order for Australia to still meet the 5% target.
 Using CCA projections of ARD emissions, Annex A emissions in 2020 would need to be limited to 498 MtCO2e, or 20% above 1990 levels.

 For 2020, Australia has proposed three targets with different conditions, -5%, -15%, and -25% relative to 2000.
 Australia has provided absolute allowed emission levels in 2020 of 524 MtCO2e, 468 MtCO2e, and 413 MtCO2e for the -5%, -15% and -25% targets respectively (these figures assume 5 MtCO2e from ARD in 2020).

 Australia's previous climate policy and its supporting legislation has proven successful in reducing GHG emissions.
 Due to a well-functioning combination of policy instruments, the carbon intensity of the Australian economy has halved since 1990, and deforestation emissions were significantly reduced.
 O’Gorman & Jotzo (2014) conclude that the carbon price has worked as expected in terms of its short-term impacts.
-Independent analysis has also shown that in the 100 days after the repeal of the carbon tax, the electricity sector saw significant growth in emissions, and those might grow by a few more million tonnes and exceed 10% over the year (The conversation, 2014).
+Independent analysis has also shown that in the 100 days after the repeal of the carbon tax, the electricity sector saw significant growth in emissions, and those might grow by a few more million tonnes and exceed 10% over the year (The Conversation, 2014).

 We calculated targets for 2020 from the most recent national inventory submissions (CRF 2014).